10 Optimization Techniques For Sustainable Growth

 While this activity is designed for start-ups, I believe that established businesses can benefit from using these lean methodologies as well.

 There are many optimization techniques that can be used to support sustained growth in your organization.
-It takes proper planning, organization, management and discipline to stay focused on activities that add value.
-It's knowing that you're working on the right things.
+It takes proper planning, organization, management,

 What are some of the optimization techniques you've found to drive sustainable growth for your business?
 Please share them with us in the comments section below.